Materials have meaning.

 This gem is known as the "firestone" due to its vibrant crystalline structure and appearance.
 It is said to have mystical, magical properties, which is unsurprising given its striking, luminescent appearance.
 The Labradorite stone is notable for its distinctive multicolour streaks within its dark base colour.

 Known as fools gold, but don't let that fool you.
 Pyrite takes its name from the Greek word "pyr" meaning fire.
-It's found worldwide and used by early indigenous groups to ignite tinder by striking the Pyrite with flint.
+It's found worldwide and has traditionally been used to ignite tinder by striking the Pyrite with flint.
 The Pyrite is a protection stone that is said to ward against negative energies.

 The butterfly has long been a sacred symbol of the soul.
 The transformation that these species go through makes them the perfect token of resurrection, rebirth and reinvention.
 All butterfly wings I work with are ethically sourced and I regularly donate a portion of my profits to The Rainforest Trust, an organisation dedicated to preserving tropical forests and endangered wildlife.